erysdren/eui/README.md

 The main EUI library is only two files, [`eui.c`](./source/eui.c) and [`eui.h`](./source/eui.h).
 To add EUI to your project, just clone the files into your source tree and compile.

+You must also define the `EUI_PIXEL_DEPTH` preprocessor macro.
+Valid values: 8, 16, 32.

 > [!WARNING]
 > EUI is *not* yet production-ready, and the API is still changing.
 Proceed with caution.